Author! Author! (film): Plot

-Playwright Ivan Travalian has a Broadway play (English with Tears) in rehearsal, and the backers want rewrites.
-His wife Gloria moves out, leaving him with custody of five children: four from her previous marriages and their biological son Igor.
+Armenian-American playwright Ivan Travalian has a Broadway play (English with Tears) in rehearsal, and the backers want rewrites.
+His wife Gloria moves out, leaving him with custody of five children: four from her previous marriages and his son from a previous marriage, Igor.
 His two stepdaughters Debbie and Bonnie Slessinger and his stepson Spike return to their respective fathers, but two of the boys, Igor and his stepson Geraldo, accompany Ivan.

 The stage producer lies to the investors, claiming that popular film actress Alice Detroit has signed to play the lead on Broadway.
 Ivan meets with Alice, and she confesses that she is a big fan of his and would love to perform in his new play.
 They start dating, and she eventually moves in with him, Igor and Geraldo.
 One night, Ivan explains to her that he was an abandoned baby who was adopted by a family with the Armenian name Travalian.
 Alice becomes depressed because she misses her former social life, so she and Ivan agree that their relationship has run its course, and she moves out.

 Debbie and Bonnie run away from their father Roger's home to live with Ivan, and the police come to retrieve them, but Ivan and the children stage a standoff on the roof of their building, convincing the police and Roger to let the girls stay.
 Spike returns to the house with his father's blessing, meaning that all the children can stay with Ivan.
 Ivan decides that Gloria should return as well, so he takes a taxi to Gloucester, Massachusetts, to retrieve her.

 Ivan finds Gloria painting on a snowy dock with her new boyfriend Larry Kotzwinkle, where she resists his efforts to force her to return for the good of the children.
 Realizing her selfishness, Ivan leaves her in Gloucester, returns to New York City, and promises his stepchildren that they will always have a home with him.
 They attend the opening night of the play, which receives a rave review in The New York Times.